Table of Contents

 - Listen to the lecture(s) associated with that sutta.

-- Lastly, after class, look up the sutta in Analayo’s Comparative Study to see how the Chinese (and other) parallels might enrich (or simplify!) our understanding of the Pāli text.
+- Optionally, look up the sutta in Bhikkhu Analayo’s Comparative Study to see how the Chinese (and other) parallels might enrich (or simplify!) our understanding of the Pāli text.

 - Cross that sutta off your checklist